IESCO Issues Power Shutdown Programme - UrduPoint

 IESCO Issues Power Shutdown Programme

-Islamabad Electric Supply Company (IESCO) on Friday issued a power suspension programme for Saturday for various areas of its region due to necessary maintenance and routine development work
+Islamabad Electric Supply Company (IESCO) on Monday issued power suspension programme for Tuesday for various areas of its region due to necessary maintenance and routine development work

-ISLAMABAD, (UrduPoint / Pakistan Point News - 30th Aug, 2024) Islamabad Electric Supply Company (IESCO) on Friday issued a power suspension programme for Saturday for various areas of its region due to necessary maintenance and routine development work.
+ISLAMABAD, (UrduPoint / Pakistan Point News - 2nd Sep, 2024) Islamabad Electric Supply Company (IESCO) on Monday issued power suspension programme for Tuesday for various areas of its region due to necessary maintenance and routine development work.

-According to IESCO Spokesperson, the power supply of different feeders and grid stations would remain suspended for the period from 06:00 AM to 11:00 AM, Islamabad Circle, I-10/1, I-10/ 2, New Exchange Feeders, Rawalpindi City Circle, Commercial Centre, SM Deen, Nust Road Feeders, Rawalpindi Cantt Circle, New Kalyam, Old Kalyam,Jatha Hathial, Basali, Industrial, Bhall, Ghumti, Jarar Camp, Doctor Town, Morgah, Park View, Foji Foundation, Mahabob Shaheed, Mohara Ngyal, Walayat Complex, X-Layer, AOWHS, Qureshiabad, Garja-I, Ranyal, Zeta-I, Humayun-I feeders, Jhelum Circle, Kulia, Bhai Khan, Matwa, Karoli, Ward No.

-8, Scheme-1, Kountrilla, Galiana, Colonel Muhammad Akram feeders, Chakwal Circle, Dhoda feeder and surrounding areas.
+According to IESCO Spokesperson, the power supply of different feeders and grid stations would remain suspended for the period from 06:00 AM to 12:00 Noon, Islamabad Circle, Alipur, Upper Topa, Patriata, TDCP, Mangyal Feeders, Rawalpindi City Circle, Khurram Colony, Bajnyal, Bhadana Feeders, Rawalpindi Cantt Circle, New Kalam , Old Kaliam, Jhata Hatial, Bisali, Industrial, Bhal, Gumti, Jarrar Camp Feeders, Attock Circle, Pind Pran, Valley, Gulshan Sehat, Sangjani, Shahullah Dutta, Paswal, NASTP, GBHP Colony, Qaziabad Feeders, Chakwal Circle, Dhoda Feeder, GSO Circle from 10:00 AM to 03:00 PM, Dhirkot, Chamankot, Ringla, Dana Express, Dhila, Manhasa Suhawah, Nimbal, Birut Kazmi, Ghaziabad, Gujjar Kohala Feeders and surrounding areas.

 Recent Stories